 In the Strong Bad Email "the movies", there is a Running Gag involving turning off your bazooka before the movie starts.
 This is significantly less funny in the wake of the Aurora, Colorado movie theater shooting at the midnight premiere of The Dark Knight Rises.

 Made even worse by the fact Strong Bad, who got annoyed and blew up the theater near the end of the e-mail, was once The Joker for Halloween.
 Shortly after Aurora, James Holmes dyed his hair green and claimed he was The Joker.

-Cracked.com had as part of "Batman Week" a live action/animated video called "Fuck Batman" that featured at the end of it a few dead bodies (some penguins, but one human) splattering blood in the shape of the Batman logo.
-Worse still, the video was made in advance and put out the same day as news of the shooting circulated.
+As part of "Batman Week", they had a live action/animated video called "Fuck Batman" that featured at the end of it a few dead bodies (some penguins, but one human) splattering blood in the shape of the Batman logo.
+Worse still, the video was made in advance and put out the same day as news of the Aurora, Colorado theater shooting (which occurred during the premiere of The Dark Knight Rises) circulated.

 During Chuggaaconroy's Let's Play of Super Mario Sunshine, a fair amount of humour came from how the game screwed him over, whether it was the time he had a power outage whilst recording, or the difficulty with the watermelon stage, or how frustrating the game was in parts.
 It became a lot less funny however, when (during his LP of Majora's Mask) Chuggaaconroy revealed that during the LP of Sunshine he'd been suffering from a Creator Breakdown, and was trying to hide it.

 On a more meta note, his Bill Cosby impressions from his earlier Let's-Plays (and that one episode of Mario Party 4 on The Runaway Guys) have fallen in immensely bad taste in light of Cosby's ongoing rape scandal and subsequent court case, which made Chugga's impressions of the guy go from comical to cringeworthy.